MonRos3/goal-buddy/README.md

 Have you ever struggled with achieving a goal, no matter how much you wanted it?
 The same way a gym buddy will keep you accountable for showing up for workouts, goal buddy will help you set SMART goals leveraging popular and effective goal-setting frameworks to set you up for goal-reaching success.

+SMART goals are Specific, Measurable, Achievable, Relevant, and Time-bound.

-Enter your goal, the estimated time to complete it, break the big goal into smaller milestones, and let goal buddy help keep you on-track to reach each milestone until the goal is accomplished.
+Enter your goal and the estimated time to complete it, why you want to achieve it, break the big goal into smaller milestones, and let Goal Buddy help keep you on-track to reach each milestone until the goal is accomplished.

 Have multiple goals?
 No problem!
-Goal buddy enables you to prioritize and re-prioritize.
+Goal Buddy enables you to prioritize and re-prioritize.

+Let Goal Buddy help you reach your goals~

 Use this section to outline the vision for the product to be developed, including a use case diagram that shows the main user interactions with the product, in order to provide readers with an overview of the project.